Kitware/wslink/client/ProcessLauncher/api.md

 ## destroy()

-Free memory and detatch any listener.
+Free memory and detatch any listeners.